studsio/core/doc/BuildingFw.md

 TODO: `fan studs build` detailed docs

+## Targets

+By default build will assemble all targets defined in `studs.props`.
+To build only a specific target(s) you can pass them on the command line:

+    fan studs build rpi3

 ## **Rootfs Additions**

 To add additional files into the root filesystem, create a folder named